Jjx003/New-Graph-Analysis/README.md

 In order to utilize this script, we need to make sure we have the generated JSON data from Size Analysis (1).

-__TODO: Need to modify notebook to include others column and explain a few things in python script__

 #### Setup
 1. Enter the "tracker_and_ad_bytes" directory.
 2. Open up the notebook file.